stuerp/foo_vis_spectrum_analyzer/docs/README.md

 `Top`

-Displays an X-axis on top of the graph.
+Displays an axis on top of the graph.

 `Bottom`

-Displays an X-axis at the bottom of the graph.
+Displays an axis at the bottom of the graph.

 `Decimals`

-Determines the number of decimals to show in the X-axis labels.
+Determines the number of decimals to show in the axis labels.
 Valid values are 0 to 3.

-#### Y-axis group
+#### Amplitude axis group

-Groups the parameters that determine the way the Y-axis is displayed.
+Groups the parameters that determine the way the amplitude axis is displayed.

 `Mode`

-Determines which Y-axis to display.
+Determines which amplitude axis to display.

-- None: Hides the Y-axis (reserve no screen area for it).
+- None: Hides the axis (reserve no screen area for it).
 - Decibel: Uses decibel values to render the scale.
 - Linear/n-th root: Uses logarithmic values to render the scale.

 `Left`

-Displays an Y-axis on the left of the graph.
+Displays an axis on the left of the graph.

 `Right`

-Displays an Y-axis on the bottom of the graph.
+Displays an axis on the bottom of the graph.

 `Amplitude range`